 Introduction

 In the wake of the overthrow of Ukrainian President Viktor Yanukovych in February 2014, the Crimean Peninsula was invaded by “little green men,” soldiers whose uniforms lacked insignia or other identifying information.
-While nobody seriously doubted the origin of these troops, the pretext of anonymity afforded NATO a fig leaf—had they needed one—to avert direct confrontation between West and East.
+While nobody seriously doubted the origin of these troops, the pretext of anonymity afforded NATO a fig leaf—had it needed one—to avert direct confrontation between West and East.
 The Kremlin formally annexed Crimea shortly thereafter.
 Russian intervention in Ukraine continues to this day, consisting of limited ground operations and aggressive cyber campaigns.
 Many now worry about a potential repeat performance in the Baltics, where ethnic Russian minorities and NATO membership make for a dangerous mix.
-Other Russian “active measures” similarly appear to be designed to undermine the legitimacy of Western democratic institutions and to inflame the wave of nationalist populism opposed to the “liberal international order,” while ensuring that military confrontation between Russia and NATO does not take place.
+Other Russian “active measures” similarly appear to be designed to undermine the legitimacy of Western democratic institutions and to inflame a wave of nationalist populism opposed to the “liberal international order,” while ensuring that military confrontation between Russia and NATO does not take place.

-According to the former British Defense Secretary, Michael Fallon, “That is not a Cold War.
+According to former British Defense Secretary Michael Fallon, “That is not a Cold War.
 It is a grey war.
 Permanently teetering on the edge of outright hostility.
 Persistently hovering around the threshold of what we would normally consider acts of war”.
-The imagery of little green men in “the gray zone” has even been extended to “little blue men” used by China to erode “red lines” in maritime East Asia.
+The imagery of little green men in “the gray zone” has also been extended to “little blue men” used by China to erode “red lines” in maritime East Asia.
 The kaleidoscopic language highlights both practical and conceptual challenges in the practice of deterrence.
 As the Chairman of the Joint Chiefs of Staff noted, “Our traditional approach is either we’re at peace or at conflict.
 And I think that’s insufficient to deal with the actors that actually seek to advance their interests while avoiding our strengths”.

 These concerns reflect widely held, yet problematic, beliefs that gray zone conflict is either a thoroughly novel, or especially potent, form of warfare.
 Limited war is an old problem, even as most attention has focused on irregular actors limited by means rather than capable actors pursuing limited ends.
 Russia and other countries appear to be outsmarting the West by utilizing new technologies, or combinations of capabilities in different domains, to undermine traditional defenses and revise the balance of power.
 Challengers seem to be undeterred from using cyber-enabled aggression as an efficient way to pursue their interests.
 We argue, by contrast, that gray zone conflict is a symptom of Western success.
 The explicit declaratory statements and implicit relative power of the stronger coalition limit maneuver room for the weaker revisionist.
-Covert intervention and cyber campaigns are better understood as sub-optimal, “second-best” strategies for maximizing political-military influence, which would be more effectively achieved through overt intervention, although at increased cost and risk.
+If political-military influence can be more effectively achieved through overt intervention, albeit at increased cost and risk, then covert intervention and cyber campaigns are better understood as sub-optimal, “second-best” strategies for maximizing influence..
 In sum, gray zone actors do not care enough to send the very best.